adam-pawelek/llmtranslate/README.md

 ## Supported Languages

-SimpleAITranslator supports all languages supported by GPT-4o.
+LLM-translate supports all languages supported by GPT-4o.
 For a complete list of language codes, you can visit the [ISO 639-1 website](https://localizely.com/iso-639-1-list/).

 Here are some of the most popular languages and their ISO 639-1 codes: